LSEG-API-Samples/Article.EWA.JavaScript.WebWorkersApp/README.md

 5. libs/jquery-3.2.1.min.js: jQuery library file
 6. bootstrap/css, bootstarp/fonts and bootstrap/js folders: The folders for Bootstrap CSS and libraries files
 7. node_modules folder: Folder for Node.js and Express.js modules for web server running
-8. server.js: A web server application
+8. server.js: A simple web server application
 9. package.json: The Project npm dependencies file.

 ## How to run this example